Connect with others who understand.

 If the tissue is cancerous, the cells will be analyzed to determine whether they are positive or negative for estrogen, progesterone, or human epidermal growth factor receptor 2 (HER2) receptors.
 The results of this analysis decide the molecular subtype of the cancer.

-Results of the biopsy, pathology, and Oncogene DX reports provide vital information the oncologist needs to stage the tumor and make recommendations on which treatments will be most effective.
+Results of the biopsy and Oncotype DX reports provide vital information the oncologist needs to stage the tumor and make recommendations on which treatments will be most effective.

 All updates must be accompanied by text or a picture.